-In this exclusive interview we spoke with world renowned visual artist and director, Tupac Martir about the incredible new technologies that make virtual sets a ‘reality’.
+Replay: In this exclusive interview, we spoke with world-renowned visual artist and director Tupac Martir about the incredible new technologies that make virtual sets a reality.

 Tupac Martir is the founder of Satore Studio.
 A visual and lighting pioneer and icon, he has worked with clients such as Alexander McQueen, Beyonce, Elton John, and Vivienne Westwood.
-Much of his success is down to his use of new technology, sometimes against the prevailing ‘wisdom’.
+Much of his success is down to using brand new technology, sometimes against the prevailing ‘wisdom’.

 Nowhere is this more apparent than with a new promotion that he put together for Quite Brilliant in the middle of the pandemic to show how effective virtual sets can be, even on a low budget with a tight shooting schedule.

-The results, as you can see in the video below, speaks volumes for the technology, with many shots simple being indistinguishable from a real set.
+As you can see in the video below, the results speak volumes for the technology, with many shots simply being indistinguishable from an actual set.

 I spoke with Tupac about the technology that went into it and the promotion itself.